Early Career Researchers Network

 The ECN organises a wide of range workshops that foster professional development.
 We organise informal, stimulating and highly participative sessions that generate new ideas and innovative, yet practical approaches to research problems.
 Our series of 'Tricks of the Trade' conversations bring together established academics with early career researchers (ECRs).
 These events are an ideal opportunity for ECRS to engage with the insights that more experienced researchers have gained over the years.
 Our 'Methods' workshops build capacity and develop research skills.
 They draw upon the wealth of experience within UCL among both academics and support staff who are keen to share their expertise.

-Our Network is led by three ECRs:
+Our Network is led by two ECRs:

 Dr Nathan Davies (National Institute of Health Research, School for Primary Care Research, Population Health Sciences, SLMS)